Yat Tung Estate: Transport

 Residents of Yat Tung Estate rely on buses to connect to the Tung Chung station, the terminus of the Tung Chung line of the Mass Transit Railway (MTR).
 Franchised bus services are provided by New Lantao Bus (NLB).
 There is also a cycle track network that links the estate to Tung Chung town centre.

 The poor transport, coupled with the relative remoteness of the estate, has led to much criticism.
 Residents, social workers, and district councillors have complained that the situation has contributed to financial hardship, as there are limited job opportunities and transport is expensive for the lower class.
 Financial hardship has, in turn, been attributed to social problems and family tragedies.

 There is a space next to the estate reserved for the long-delayed Tung Chung West station, a proposed one-stop extension of the Tung Chung line.
 According to the Railway Development Strategy 2014, the projected cost would be HK$6 billion.
 The report recommends that the extension be built between 2020 and 2024 to coincide with the opening of new public housing developments near Yat Tung Estate.

-Covid Pandemic

-Ying Yat House of (I) Estate was put under lockdown for mandatory testing from 20 February 2022.
-Fuk Yat House and Yu Yat House were sealed on 28 February.